IrineSistiana/mos-tls-tunnel/README.md

 mos-tls-tunnel support connection Multiplex (mux).
 It significantly reduces TCP handshake latency, at the cost of high throughput.

+## Self Signed Certificate

+On the server, if both `key` and `cert` is empty, a self signed certificate will be used.
+And the string from `n` will be certificate's `DNSName`.

+On the client, if server's certificate can't be verified.
+Option `sv` is required.
+Use it with caution.

 ## SIP003

 mos-tls-tunnel support shadowsocks [SIP003](https://shadowsocks.org/en/spec/Plugin.html)